richafnu/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 The process helps users find what they need without producing duplicate queries.
 The resulting efficiency allows community admins and subject matter experts to pursue other efforts while community members get the information they seek.
 It also promotes more accurate and more detailed questions.

-## Fuel your Copilot adoption community with information resources
+## Build your Copilot adoption community with information resources

 Community admins can proactively address questions by uploading informational documents, like FAQs, through the [Answers Intelligent Importer](/viva/engage/eac-answers-importer).
 From the imported content, Intelligent Importer generates question-and-answer pairs.
 Admins can review and edit the output before posting.